bingeli1212/nitrile-preview/doc/DOC-contex.md

 The vertical spaces are controlled by the following parameters:

     \setlayout[topspace=20mm,
                header=10mm,
                footer=0mm,
                height=250mm]

 # Two column layout

-The two column layout for CONTEXT can be done.
+The two column layout for ConTeXt can be done.
 It involves using the command \startcolumns[balance=no] and \stopcolumns.
 Without additional setup, these two commands assumes a two column layout.
 The "n=3" option can be added to force a three-column layout.